FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 16th September 2024.md

 City Transport Plan with reference to the approaches to the city from Pa Healy Road and the

-Corbally Road and the timeline for implementation.--- 6
+Corbally Road and the timeline for implementation.
+---
+6

 **30.Question submitted by Councillor C. Sheehan**